scacela/backup_scheduler/README.md

 8. To resume creating and deleting backups, repeat step 2.

-9. To debug, review the contents of `backup_stdouterr.log`
+9. To monitor logs, review the contents of `backup_stdouterr.log`.

  	```
 	vi backup_stdouterr.log